 For some, the world’s needs call them to consider professional service under call in the church.
 Candidates for public ministry make themselves available to discernment that considers both the call that wells up within them, as well as the call that is affirmed by others in the church, in a process of professional leadership development we call candidacy in the ELCA.

 Candidacy is a partnered process.
 Candidates, their family and friends; congregations, along with campus and outdoor ministries that nurture and develop faith; synods and their candidacy committees; seminaries and their faculties and staff; and staff from the churchwide organization, all play important roles in the candidacy process.

-Please fill out a brief survey here
+Please fill out your registration here

 Resources and Information for Candidates

 Please fill out this form for us allowing us to complete a background check.

 Explore the tabs (essays, checklists, candidates, congregations, internship & seminary, synods) to find the specific resources and an overview of the whole process as outlined by the ELCA.